Skip to main content

 Entity that contains all information for your Swan integration and users.

-A collection of documents (think of a folder) containing documents gathered for a specific reason, such as during account holder verification.
+A collection of documents (think of a folder) containing documents gathered for a specific reason, such as when onboarding a new account holder or to collect information about a transaction.
 Swan collects these documents according to local regulations.

 Transaction